 Storage Sense is a new feature that when enabled allows Windows 10 to automatically delete unnecessary temporary files and those items that have been in the recycle bin for over 30 days to free up space on your computer.

-The Creators Update will continue to improve the personalization features to let you customize the look and feel of Windows 10.
+The Creators Update continues to improve the personalization features to let you customize the look and feel of Windows 10.

-In the new update, the Personalization page will add a new color picker to lets you select any color, and not just a set of predefined colors.
+On Windows 10 version 1703, the Personalization page adds a new color picker to lets you select any color, and not just a set of predefined colors.

-Additionally, themes will now come to the Windows Store, and you’ll have the choice to get free and paid Windows themes to personalize your experience.
+Additionally, you can now download themes from the Windows Store, and you have the choice to get free and paid themes to personalize your experience.